 This is the day we celebrate our mothers.
-We want to remember our mothers and give thanks for them, but at the same time I am sensitive to those who have not given birth and raised a child.
-A number of years ago we started celebrating all women, but not in the sense that we were just seeking to elevate women in recognition of a feminist notion that they are the same as men and not even equal to men.
+We want to remember our mothers and give thanks for them, but at the same time I am sensitive to those who have not given birth or raised a child.
+A number of years ago we started celebrating all women, but not in the sense that we were just seeking to elevate women in recognition of a feminist notion that they are the same as men.
 Women are as equal to men as a clock is equal to a book.
 They are simply not the same.
 Each are valued in different ways.
-By honoring all women, we look to recognize that there are

-God given qualities to women that are unique which make are also very handy for mothering.
-Greatness as a mother does not have to be discovered through the labors of child birth.
+By honoring all women, we look to recognize that there are qualities given by God to women that are unique and equip them for nurturing.
+This is very handy for mothering.
+Greatness as a mother does not begin in the delivery room.
+It begins in the heart long before there is a cradle in the home.